AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 - All sources need to have URLs.
 - Where applicable, sources should have doi's.
 - `{}` are preferred to `" "`.
-- All lower case tags are preferred to upper case (eg. `title` NOT `Title`).
-- Spaces before and after `=` are preferred.
+- To preserve capitalization, use an extra `{}` around what should be capitalized.

 **How to add sources by type**

 - _R packages_: Use this kind of command in the console: `toBibtex(citation("tidyverse"))`.
 Copy and paste the output to the `references.bib` file.

-- _Articles_: For PubMed articles, you can use [this website to find the article](https://www.bioinformatics.org/texmed/).
-Select the correct article that pops up and click `Export`.
+- _Articles_: For articles, you can use [this website to get a BibTex](https://www.doi2bib.org/ ).
 Then copy and paste the reference to the `references.bib` file.

 - _Websites_: Websites can be added using this template:
 ```